-That’s why every participant, regardless of their experience or ability, should have dedicated travel insurance for winter sports.
+That’s why it’s advisable for every participant, regardless of their experience or ability, to have dedicated skiing insurance or winter sports insurance if you are doing some form of other winter activity on your trip abroad.
 In this guide, we’ll look at how it works, why it’s so indispensable, and what to look out for in a good policy.

 What is winter sports travel insurance?